radius-project/docs/docs/content/concepts/environments-concept/_index.md

 ## Next step

-Now that you have an understanding of Radius Environments, learn more about the Radius application model:
+Now that you have an understanding of Radius Environments, learn more about Radius Links:

-{{< button text="Radius Applications" page="appmodel-concept" size="btn-lg" color="success" >}}
+{{< button text="Links" page="links-concept" size="btn-lg" color="success" >}}